-The best thing you can do when it comes to preparing to buy property is to research the fees.
+The best thing you can do when it comes to preparing to buy a property is to research the fees.
 There'll be more general costs like your survey and hiring a removals team, but what about the legal side?

 What are conveyancing fees?

 Conveyancing is the legal process that occurs when transferring property.
 It’s all to do with ensuring payments are sent and received appropriately, and that the paperwork is in order with the properties.
 This is especially important when it comes to putting your name on the deeds.
 You pay a conveyancer or conveyancing solicitor for this service.

 What do conveyancing fees include?

 There’s a lot involved with conveyancing – from looking over the paperwork, working with your buyer/seller’s solicitors, liaising with estate agents, carrying out searches and much more, you’d be surprised how much your conveyancer does for you.

 Often your conveyancing solicitor will ensure your Stamp Duty is paid, so they will require that payment alongside the payment for their services when you approach completion